Foreclosures From Start to Finish

 • Call the attorney who is conducting the foreclosure (this should be listed on the public notice) to verify time, place, amount, delivery of funds, and whether the foreclosure is still scheduled.

 • You may be able to get a more specific time and can ask which side of the courthouse the announcement will be made on.
-The most important question is whether the foreclosure is still scheduled as the owner may have worked out a private deal.
+The most important question is whether the foreclosure is still scheduled, as the owner may have worked out a private deal.

 • Plan to be there from 11am-4pm because you don’t know what time that property will actually be announced.